teampizza/backpack/backend/parser/parsingspec.md

 # parsing outline (draft)

-## inputs (future)
+## inputs

 ### necessary fields

-the parser should take a field list from the enabled models and enable them in the tshark call options.
+the parser should take a field list from the enabled models and enable them in the `node-pcap` call options.

 ### interface

-the app should autodetect available interfaces and guess the right interface to listen on (probably `wlan0` or similar).
-User override in settings if needed.
+Parser looks for `$NET_INTERFACE` and uses that where needed.

 ## output format